 Making a complaint about a solicitor

-The Law Society of NSW has a statutory obligation to maintain and improve the professional standards of the legal profession and to protect the public from inadequate advice and representation.
+The Law Society of New South Wales has a statutory obligation to maintain and improve the professional standards of the legal profession and to protect the public from inadequate advice and representation.
 These obligations are fulfilled in various ways – through education, investigation, intervention and support.

-Through its co-regulatory role with the Office of the Legal Services Commissioner, the Law Society of NSW investigates complaints against solicitors, unqualified practitioners and associates of legal practice.
+Through its co-regulatory role with the Office of the Legal Services Commissioner, The Law Society of New South Wales investigates complaints against solicitors, unqualified practitioners and associates of legal practice.

-The Law Society ensures solicitors are ‘fit and proper’ persons for legal practice and undertakes litigation for complaints referred to the Administrative Decisions Tribunal and the Courts.
+The Law Society of New South Wales ensures solicitors are ‘fit and proper’ persons for legal practice and undertakes litigation for complaints referred to the NSW Civil and Administrative Tribunal (NCAT) and the Courts.

 Who may complain?